m-messiah/cloudflaredns-backup/README.rst

-CloudFlare DNS to Bind converter
+CloudFlare DNS to RFC1035 converter
 ================================

-Simple tool for backing up your CloudFlare hosted DNS records in format acceptable by BIND
+Simple tool for backing up your CloudFlare hosted DNS records in format acceptable by BIND (RFC1035)

 Installation
 ------------